sunnybanerjee612/CICD-pipeline/README.md

-a fully automated CICD pipeline deployment from balaraju golla jenkins
+a fully automated CICD pipeline deployment from sunny banerjee Terraform
-Terraform